 The health and well-being of our student body is of the utmost importance to the faculty and staff members at Friends University.
 Maintaining good physical, mental and spiritual health is important to your success as a student.
 Please utilize the resources available to you.

 Health & Wellness

 Learn more about health and wellness at Friends, including prevention, insurance, clinics and the substance abuse policy.
-Health & Wellness Center
+Health & Wellness

 The Friends University Counseling Office provides FREE mental health services for students.
 Confidential counseling sessions are offered for a variety of reasons including but not limited to depression, anxiety, stress management, anger problems and adjustment issues.
 The counseling office also provides a free, anonymous, and brief online mental health screening tool.
 Take your online mental health screen today!
 Mental Health Screening

 In addition to offering free confidential counseling for students, the Counseling Office also offers free workshops on topics such as test anxiety, stress management and suicide awareness.

 Later appointments can be made available under special circumstances.